Women in Science

 Interest and excitement

-A fourth reason given for preferring to work full-time was that science can be so exciting and interesting that anything less than full-time work would be boring.
+Many women described how important their work was to them.
+They found it so exciting and interesting they wanted to work full-time.
 Tao said that going to work for her is like going on holiday and that she really enjoys it.

 A few of the women we interviewed had worked part-time and had found it worked well for them.
 Marian, for example, an epidemiologist, found that part-time work was helpful because she worked on rare diseases and could collect data for longer.
 Jane L has a large enough lab that she can offer technical support to part-time staff.